Writers and artists must be between 13-19 years of age to submit.

-Currently, we are accepting general submissions, pitches for our features section, and entries to our Hips Contest.
+Currently, we are accepting general submissions and pitches for our features section.

 Send one prose piece (fiction or creative nonfiction) with a maximum of 2,500 words or up to three poems in a single submission.
 If you’re unsure which genre your piece would be considered, use your best judgment!
 We love experimental, hybrid works, as well as traditionally literary pieces.
 Whatever you write, write it well, then send it our way!

 Email all submissions to firstname.lastname@example.org with the subject line [YOUR NAME - GENRE].
 As an example: [T. S. ELIOT - POETRY].
 Genres include poetry, fiction, nonfiction, and hybrid.
 Please write a short cover letter including your name, age, and a third-person biography ready to be published alongside your work if accepted.
 Biographies may include previous publications, fun facts about yourself, and any other information you find appropriate, but should be short.